kulttuuri/quick-hotbar-mod/README.md

 Actual download of this mod which you can use with your Minecraft can be found from [quickhotbar.com](http://www.quickhotbar.com/).

+## Develop

+To develop this mod further / do your changes, do this:

+1. Switch to branch for which Minecraft version you want to develop for.
+2. Download Minecraft Forge for that Minecraft version.
+3. Install Minecraft Forge.
+4. Move the src/ folder to minecraftforge's src folder.
+5. Go!

 ## More Information
 [quickhotbar.com](http://www.quickhotbar.com/) or [Minecraft Forum Thread](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2143847-quick-hotbar-mod).